SofieDam/Boxinator/README.md

 <img src= https://user-images.githubusercontent.com/47758672/58109427-e4f15e80-7bed-11e9-857d-0ab6b46d0abd.JPG width=70%>

 **Note:** The function of deleting boxes from the list is not implemented in this application.
-Please do it manually in your database if you desired to delete a box.
+Please do it manually in your database if you want to delete a box.

 Enjoy the application! :)